 Watch the premiere of Korn's new video, "Take Me," below:

 Korn and drugs always seemed to go hand in hand for me.
 As a kid, my dad used to purchase military surplus equipment, and our road to the base took us through their hometown of Bakersfield, California, a trip soundtracked by a newly bought copy of Follow The Leader.
-It was the first time I saw people strung out on the street, passed out in driveways of dilapidated suburban homes, my dad explaining to 12-year-old me that the gross smell was marijuana smoke.
+It was the first time I saw people strung out on the street, passed out in driveways of dilapidated suburban homes.
+Teenagers wandering nowhere with paper-bagged 40s, my dad explaining to 12-year-old me that the gross smell was marijuana smoke.
 I understood that Korn's world could be a dark and druggy place, and, as I began to try drugs myself, the association continued.